How to Prepare for Data Science Interviews (Updated for 2024)

 2. Give your inbox a nudge

-Mock interviews and coaching are great simulations for actually testing your live performance against another person.
-If that person is specifically a data science coach, they can dive into your process and explain exactly how you can improve in certain areas and further develop the skills to effectively communicate your ideas and solutions
+If your mock interview partner is a data science coach, they can dive into your processes and explain exactly how you can improve in certain areas and further develop the skills to effectively communicate your ideas and solutions.

 More Data Science Interview Prep Resources